Skip to Main Content

 • Obtain the tools needed to better utilize federal programs, for instance gaining assistance in securing licenses and certifications as well as preparing essential documentation and financial statements, etc.

 The TA program is meant as a stepping stone for small businesses who do not know where to start in the event that they are interested in applying for a federal small business program.
 Upon approval of the State of Hawaiʻi’s TA plan by the Treasury, more information on the program will be announced publicly.
-We recommend signing up for the HI-CAP mailing list for future updates.
+Please contact the providers below directly for technical assistance service.

 Still Have Questions?